qcappart/hybrid-cp-rl-solver/README.md

 ## Content of the repository

-This repository contains the implementation of the paper (xxx).
 For each problem that we have considered, you can find:

 * A DP model serving as a basis for the RL environment and the CP model.
 *  The RL enviroment and the CP model.